datacentricdesign/wheelchair-design-platform/docs/README.md

 ## Main Components

-__**Disclaimer:**__ the design of this platform focuses on flexibility and technology exploration rather than optimization.
+__**Disclaimer:**__ the design of this platform focuses on flexibility and technology exploration rather than optimization\.

 The main design includes a Raspberry Pi 3 and an Arduino Mega 2560 on the wheelchair frame.